-Determining executive compensation is the role of the board and the principle should be revised to make this clear.
-Directors and officers are required by corporate and common law to "act honestly and in good faith with a view to the best interests of the corporation"; compensation therefore does not need to be structured to "motivate them to act in the best interests of the issuer".
-The principle should instead reflect the fact that pay should be linked to performance.
-Executive compensation should be aligned with long-term shareholder value creation and should be adjusted to take risk into consideration.
-We believe that the principle should require that all issuers should have an independent compensation committee with access to independent advice.
+Determining executive compensation policies is the role of the board, and the principle should be revised to make this clear.
+Directors and officers are required by corporate and common law to "act honestly and in good faith with a view to the best interests of the corporation"; the commentary should therefore make it clear that compensation should be structured to reward performance that is consistent with the obligation of directors and officers to act in the best interests of the issuer (rather than to "motivate them" to do so).
+We believe also that the principle should suggest that all issuers should have an independent compensation committee with access to independent advice.